hamDrambus/Scripts/Mods/Keyboard/Readme.txt

 6) CharModifiers - translates bits defined in 5) to combination index.
 This combination index is later used for tables of vitual key to character correspondence.
 Ends in 10 0x00 bytes.

 7) Finally aVkToWch2[], aVkToWch3[] and aVkToWch4[] follow.
-These are tables of converting virtual keyt code into characted depending on modification state.
+These are tables of converting virtual key code into characted depending on modification state.
 Here keys are grouped by their total number of states.

-8) aVkToWcharTable - stracture, holding pointers to all tables aVktoWch above, specifing thier dimensions and size.
+8) aVkToWcharTable - structure holding pointers to all tables aVktoWch above, specifing their dimensions and size.

 9) key names